conduktor/conduktor-docs/docs/gateway/how-to/crypto-shredding.md

 ![Conduktor's crypto shredding solution](/images/changelog/gateway/v3.7.0/crypto-shredding-concept.png)

-This allows you to honor deletion requests and maintain compliance with regulations like GDPR (General Data Protection Regulation) and CCPA (California Consumer Privacy Act).
-The approach is also particularly valuable for organizations that need to implement crypto shredding at scale, across large user bases or high-volume data sets, offering both **substantial cost savings** and **improved performance** compared to managing individual keys directly in an external KMS such as AWS.
+Conduktor's crypto shredding solution allows you to honor deletion requests and maintain compliance with regulations like GDPR (General Data Protection Regulation) and CCPA (California Consumer Privacy Act).
+It is also particularly valuable for organizations that need to operate at scale across large user bases or high-volume data sets, offering both **substantial cost savings** and **improved performance** compared to managing individual keys directly in an external KMS such as AWS.

 Conduktor's solution: